robin-rpr/calos/doc/dev.rst

 .. code-block:: none

-  ch-test-scope: skip
+  test-scope: skip
-  ch-test-scope: quick
+  test-scope: quick
-  ch-test-scope: standard
+  test-scope: standard
-  ch-test-scope: full
+  test-scope: full

 Other stuff on the line (e.g., comment syntax) is ignored.

 Optional test modification directives are:

-  :code:`ch-test-arch-exclude: ARCH`
+  :code:`test-arch-exclude: ARCH`
     If the output of :code:`uname -m` matches :code:`ARCH`, skip the file.

-  :code:`ch-test-builder-exclude: BUILDER`
+  :code:`test-builder-exclude: BUILDER`
     If using :code:`BUILDER`, skip the file.

-  :code:`ch-test-builder-include: BUILDER`
+  :code:`test-builder-include: BUILDER`
     If specified, run only if using :code:`BUILDER`.
 Can be repeated to include multiple builders.
 If specified zero times, all builders are included.

-  :code:`ch-test-need-sudo`
+  :code:`test-need-sudo`
     Run only if user has sudo.

 How to write a :code:`Dockerfile` recipe